Last Updated on July 2, 2021 by Julia Wilson

 - Light chain (Bence Jones) protein in the urine

 - Paraproteins in the blood

 - Increased plasma cells in the bone marrow

 Biochemical profile, complete blood count, and urinalysis which may reveal high levels of protein in the blood (hyperproteinemia), high calcium levels (hypercalcemia), elevated BUN due to kidney failure, hypoalbuminemia (low albumin), hyperglobulinemia, cytopenias are common findings in cats especially non-regenerative anemia, thrombocytopenia, and neutropenia.

-- Serum protein electrophoresis (SPEP) is a test that breaks down the individual proteins in the blood.
-Samples from a cat with MM will show a monoclonal spike due to increased levels of monoclonal immunoglobulin in the blood.
+- Serum protein electrophoresis (SPEP): A test that breaks down the individual proteins in the blood.
+Samples from a cat with multiple myeloma will show a monoclonal spike due to increased levels of monoclonal immunoglobulin in the blood.

-- Urine tests to detect the presence of Bence Jones (light chain) proteins in the urine.
+- Urine tests: Can detect the presence of Bence Jones (light chain) proteins in the urine.

-- Xrays of the vertebrae and limbs to look for bone lesions which will show as a dark ‘punched hole’ in the bone.
+- Xrays of the vertebrae and limbs: May show as a dark ‘punched hole’ in the bone.

 - Other conditions including FIP and FIV can also cause monoclonal gammopathy.
 Your veterinarian may also want to perform additional tests to rule these infections out.